alireza-hariri/go4py/README.md

 The Makefile is actually quite readable, and you can modify it to your needs `go4py` will just run it

 ## Documentation
-Currently, we don't have good documentation, but you can check the [examples](examples) directory for some examples.
-And better than that, you can take a look at the [tests](tests) directory and see the codes that `go4py` generates.
+[This documentation](docs/documentation.md) will explain how to use go4py. there is also a [examples](examples) directory for some examples.
+But if you need to dive into inner-workings of `go4py` take a look at the [tests](tests) directory and checkout the codes that `go4py` generates automaticly from a go function signature.

 ### TODO
  - [x] Windows support
  - [x] no-GIL mode
  - [x] custom user bindings code
  - [x] make a helper function in go for passing Go slices to C
+ - [x] documentation
+ - [x] read the pakage `.h` file to check if function name is found there.
+ - [ ] Generate type definitions file (`.pyi` file).
- - [ ] documentation
+ - [ ] Can we make async Python functions or not?
  - [ ] Warn the user if it uses string or other dynamically allocated types as a result.
  - [ ] Warn the user for an unexported function or wrong export with space (`// export`).
- - [ ] Generate type definitions file (`.pyi` file).
- - [ ] Can we make async Python functions or not?
- - [ ] read the pakage `.h` file to check if function name is found there.